makrai/notes/maynez2005-faithful-abs-summ.md

 ## 5.5 Model Selection with Entailment

-* Our study suggests that entailment could be used as a measure for faithfulness
+* Our study suggests that entailment could be used as a measure for faithfulnss
   * hE, we should point out that this measure is referenceless.
-Thus, it can easily be gamed e.g. the first sentence is always entailed by the doc
+Thus, it can easily be gamed e.g. the first sentence is always entailed
   * need to be coupled with ref-based measures like ROUGE
 * we can use it as a model selection objective or during decoding.
 We tested the
   * Specifically, we used entailment probability to select a summary between